zqi4869/animal-rescue-pcweb/README.md

 # Technology
 This project is a front-end system based on Vite + React.js + Ant Design framework.
 Ant Design (AntD for short) is a set of React UI component library designed for enterprise applications, with its elegant design style and rich features, greatly improve the development efficiency and user experience.

+This project exchanges data with the backend Spring Boot service through AJAX.

 # Framework
 + react@18.3.1